 An organization that creates expressive art programs for homeless and under-served kids in the Bay Area.

-An organization that provides free teaching materials to educators (teachers, administrators, counselors and other practitioners) who work with kids from kindergarten to high school.
+An organization with the Southern Poverty Center that provides free teaching materials to educators (teachers, administrators, counselors and other practitioners) who work with kids from kindergarten to high school.
 The program emphasizes social justice and anti-bias.

 An organization that nurtures the creative expression of individuals with disabilities as a vehicle for personal growth.